Luyện nói tiếng Anh bằng Shadowing qua video: BBE English Podcast 01 - Chủ động luyện nghe Tiếng Anh có phụ đề | I'm Mary

 A rat that gets scared every time a subway train rolls past won't be very successful.

-There's just one more study I'd like to mention, which is by Sarah Parton and her team.
+There's just one more study I'd like to mention,

 And they've been looking at how squirrels communicate in an urban environment.